krprzenioslo/Hystrixwiki2/Configuration.md

 <a name='CommandMetrics'/>
 ### Metrics

-[Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html) related to capturing metrics from [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) execution.
+The following [Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html) are related to capturing metrics from [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) execution.

 #### metrics.rollingStats.timeInMilliseconds

-Duration of statistical rolling window in milliseconds.
-This is how long metrics are kept for the circuit breaker to use and for publishing.
+This property sets the duration of the statistical rolling window, in milliseconds.
+This is how long Hystrix keeps metrics for the circuit breaker to use and for publishing.

-The window is broken into buckets and "roll" by those increments.
+The window is divided into buckets and &ldquo;rolls&rdquo; by these increments.

-For example, if set at 10 seconds (10000) with 10 1-second buckets, this following diagram represents how it rolls new buckets on and old ones off:
+For example, if this property is set to 10 seconds (`10000`) with ten 1-second buckets, the following diagram represents how it rolls new buckets on and old ones off:

 [[images/rolling-stats-640.png]]

-_Default Value:_ 10000
+_Default Value:_ `10000`
-_Default Property:_ hystrix.command.default.metrics.rollingStats.timeInMilliseconds
+_Default Property:_ `hystrix.command.default.metrics.rollingStats.timeInMilliseconds`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].metrics.rollingStats.timeInMilliseconds
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.metrics.rollingStats.timeInMilliseconds`
 _How to Set Instance Default:_

 ```java